SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 - These will be done in a more liberal way than the conservative manner of the SoundFont® 2 updates that E-mu has done.
 - SFe is not affected by limitations created by the EMU8000 sound processor and Sound Blaster® cards, and therefore will have more improvements.
-- Additionally, starting from version 5, SFe won't be affected by limitations created by legacy SF players.
+- Additionally, starting from SFe 5, SFe won't be affected by limitations created by legacy SF players.
 - To avoid over-stress of developers of the SFe Team, as well as SFe instrument banks, features will be spread out across versions.
 We hope to release a new version every 3–5 years.

 * * *

 ## 1.5a Plans

-The features for version 4.0 have been frozen after the release of draft milestone 4.0.4.
+The features for SFe 4.0 have been frozen after the release of draft milestone 4.0.4.
 This doesn't mean that we're done with SFe, in fact, this is only the beginning of the format's development.

-We decided to do a feature freeze for version 4.0 to make sure that SFe program developers have a reasonable set of features to implement.
+We decided to do a feature freeze for SFe 4.0 to make sure that SFe program developers have a reasonable set of features to implement.
 If we add too many features, it can overwhelm developers.

 Here are a few things that are planned for SFe:

 - Polyphone 3 will be the first program that supports SFe.
 It will use it by default with legacy SF being an option.
-(Polyphone 2.5 seems to be planned for LTS for legacy SF.)
+(Polyphone 2.5 seems to be planned as an LTS release for legacy SF.)
 - Negotiations with more SF program developers such as FluidSynth and Bassmidi will start soon.
-- Draft milestone 4.0.11 will include SFe Compression, the standardised version of Werner SF3.
-If you create SF3 compatible banks using the SFe Compression specifications, then it should run on all SF3 compatible players.
-- For version 4.1, there will be an overhaul of the default modulators system, inspired by the [DMOD proposal by spessasus](https://github.com/davy7125/polyphone/issues/205).
+- For SFe 4.1, there will be an overhaul of the default modulators system, inspired by the [DMOD proposal by spessasus](https://github.com/davy7125/polyphone/issues/205).
 Support for the related `PNMM` sub-chunk will also be included.
-- A MIDI lyrics specification for MIDI players will become available in version 4.2.
+- A MIDI lyrics specification for MIDI players, along with Spessasus/Falcosoft RMIDI support, will become available in SFe 4.2.
-- We will negotiate with the Synthfont author Kenneth Rundt about getting the Synthfont Custom Features added for version 4.2.
+- We will negotiate with the Synthfont author Kenneth Rundt about getting the Synthfont Custom Features added for SFe 4.2.
 Partial reverse engineering is currently underway to ensure that SFe features do not conflict with SFCF.

 ## 1.5b Long term support of SFe 4

 SFe 4 is a "long-term support" version, and will get feature updates along with later versions such as SFe 5.
-While this is the case, some features are structurally incompatible with SF2.04, and will not be available in SFe 5.
+While this is the case, some features are structurally incompatible with legacy SF2.04, and will not be available in SFe 5.

 If an earlier major version of SFe is the main version used for a longer time than expected, then it can be declared as another LTS version.
 Such a LTS version will be declared in this section.